-Every bred of dog was developed for specific purpose, yet today, few dogs do the job for which they were breed as they no longer need to earn their living.
+Every breed of dog was developed for a specific purpose, yet today, few dogs do the job for which they were bred as they no longer need to earn their living.

 Most are pet dogs and the behaviour needed to become a good companion and citizen has to be taught.
 Dogs, unlike computer, do not come already programmed!

 Some of the behaviour associated with a particular canine job e.g. digging which is not being destructive – just imaginative and in keeping with their breeding – needs to be modified and managed.

 They must be taught not to jump on people, to chew destructively, to re-landscape the garden by digging, to retrieve that which is not yet lost and to bark only as a warning to the family that all is not well.

 Obedience training provides your dog with the leadership they crave.
 Dogs are social or pack animals that need to belong to a strong pack or family structure in order to be happy.